Semi-compactness and multiple oscillating pulses in kink scattering: Numerical Results

-Now we discuss our main results concerning the kink-antikink scattering for several values of $n \geq 2$.
-We report the production of oscillating pulses for some values of initial velocity and $n$.
-Three examples for $n=7$ are shown in the Fig. \ref{pulse}.
-For instance, we observe in Fig. \ref{pulse}(a) the presence of bion state in the center of collision for $n=7$ with $v=0.3896$.
-On the other hand, for some ranges of initial velocity we can observe the formation of two and three oscillating pulses - see Fig. \ref{pulse}(b)-(c) for $n=7$ with $v=0.445$ and $v=0.4562$, respectively.
-These pulses are almost harmonic oscillations of the scalar field around one vacuum.
 For small values of $n$, for example, $n=2$ these oscillations are absent.
 There, our results show at most the formation of a central bion.
 The appearance of these oscillations is sensitive to the value of the initial velocity and the $n$ parameter.
 The increase of $n$ contributes to the appearance of an intricate structure with greater number of oscillating pulses.
 As we can see in Fig. \ref{vibra}, the number of vibrational modes increase with the parameter $n$.
 As a consequence, this new intricate structure may be connected with the extra internal states.
 In the Fig. \ref{oscka1} and \ref{oscka2} we summarize some results regarding the production of oscillations as a function of the initial velocity.
 In both figures, we can see that the green region corresponds to $v>v_c$, where there is the inelastic scattering of the kink-antikink pair, changing of topological sector after the collision, in a behavior analogous to the described in the Fig. \ref{n1}b for $n=1$.
 That is, we have the production of an antikink-kink pair: $\phi_n^{(0,1)} + \phi_n^{(1,0)} \rightarrow \phi_n^{(0,-1)} + \phi_n^{(-1,0)}$.
 The red and blue colors indicate the scattering of two and three pulses, respectively.
 The oscillations appear from $n\geq 3$.
 We can observe that the increase of $n$ produces an increase in the number of pulses formed.